Key takeaways

 Jira pricing

-Free: Up to 10 users — Includes reports and list, timeline, and calendar views
+- Free: Up to 10 users — Includes reports and list, timeline, and calendar views

-Standard: $9.05/user/month — Adds AI agents, guest access, and user roles
+- Standard: $9.05/user/month — Adds AI agents, guest access, and user roles

-Premium: $18.30/user/month — Adds approval processes and dependency management
+- Premium: $18.30/user/month — Adds approval processes and dependency management

-Enterprise: Custom — Adds advanced admin controls and cross-product insights
+- Enterprise: Custom — Adds advanced admin controls and cross-product insights

-In practice, I use Notion’s conversational prompt interface to ask questions about documentation I have already created.
+I also use Notion’s conversational prompt interface to ask questions about documentation I have already created.
 For example, I can highlight a long document and request that the AI produce a concise summary of risks, assumptions, and next steps, and then embed that summary at the top of the page for reviewers.

 I can also ask Notion AI to transform bullet points into paragraphs or rewrite drafts to match a style, which helps maintain content quality as documentation evolves.
 What I like about this AI-assisted approach is it preserves project details and stores knowledge in a format teams can search and reuse easily.